 Examination of the global environment of business and roles of multinational corporations in the globalization process.
 Special emphasis is placed on comparative management, international investment, finance, marketing and human resource management.
-Prerequisites: Major in Business Administration or Accounting AND BSAD 325, BSAD 329, and BSAD 349.
+Prerequisites: ECON 200 with a minimum grade of C, BSAD 325, BSAD 329, and BSAD 349.

+G

 BSAD 555 - Independent Studies

 1-3 hours

+Supervised readings, research, or activities involving are

+BUSINESS

+AND

+ACCOUNTANCY

 Supervised readings, research, or activities involving areas of special interest in business to the individual student.
 May be repeated for up to six semester hours credit.
-Prerequisite: Major in Business Administration, Accounting, or Master of Accountancy AND permission of instructor and head of division.
+Prerequisite: Major in Business Administration, Accounting, or Master of Accountancy AND permission of instructor